Enda Cahill

 Sequence has been completing a record number of Stripe migrations in 2025, primarily for the reasons listed in our previous article, all of which can be summarized as follows: Stripe is a top class payment gateway and basic subscription management tool, but is not built for enterprise / sales-led contracts where pricing is custom.

-Let’s take a step back to remember why so many teams start billing with Stripe in the first place.
 For early stage companies, Stripe is an easy way to begin collecting revenue using simple subscriptions and invoices, making it a perfect fit for PLG models where speed to onboard is key.
 Their API suite has established a strong reputation amongst the developer community, who see Stripe as one of the most flexible tools to embed within the revenue stack.
+Yet more and more B2B teams are making the switch away from Stripe as they reach 5-10m+ in ARR.

 - “No customisation with regard to ARR/MRR calculations.
 We have slight iterations in their reporting processes, and don’t want to rely on a complex SQL query to adjust their data export from Stripe.”